 Google Chrome delivers this to Mac users with its low CPU usage, reliability, and overall browsing experience.
 Mac users have distinguished taste and as such, expect high quality in their hardware and software products.
 It delivers a high-quality browsing experience to Mac users with its low CPU usage, reliability, tabbed browsing, cross-device syncing, and lighting fast loading speed.Google Chrome for Mac has a laundry list of features, earning its spot as the top web browser of choice for both Mac and PC users.
 It offers thousands of extensions, available through the Chrome web store, providing Mac owners with even more functionality.
 Google chrome download for mac.
 Google Chrome is the solution that over 63% of the world turns to and with good reason.

-To stop the server in the terminal run control + D. Congratulations!
+.
+Congratulations!
 You’ve installed MySQL on OSX, made it accessible from the command line and updated your password for the root user.

 To start setting up a Laravel application and connect to a database using Sequel Pro you can follow my next tutorial: